COMP122/comp122-s22/README.md

      - Respond to the 'Hello Class' via the 'reply to thread' option (do NOT "Also send to #fitzgerald-f22").

   1. Setup your local comp122 environment: <br/>
-  Note that ``setup.bash`` can be used to automate the following steps.
-The file is locatined within the administrative folder: ``setup.bash``
       1. Create the canonical folder for the class: \~/Desktop/classes/comp122
         ```
         mkdir -p ~/Desktop/classes/comp122
         ```